LAtanassov/go-learn-path/README.md

 ## 3. Week: Managing entities with sql

-Start with reading about [go-database-sql.org](http://go-database-sql.org/), [docs.docker.com/](https://docs.docker.com/) and how to run the \<database of your choice\> in docker.
-Read and try out [flywaydb.org/](https://flywaydb.org/) to create version controlled database schemas.
+Start with reading about [go-database-sql.org](http://go-database-sql.org/) and [docs.docker.com/](https://docs.docker.com/).
+For this exercise we will use [mysql](https://www.mysql.com) and [run it in a docker container](https://hub.docker.com/_/mysql).
+Advanced students can also checkout [flywaydb.org/](https://flywaydb.org/) to create version controlled database schemas.

  ### Exercise 3.1: Build a database layer and manage your domain entities

- Implement a basic CRUD database layer using the \<database of your choice\>  running in docker.
+Implement a basic CRUD database layer using mysql running in docker container.
 Write unit/integration/benchmark test cases using [https://golang.org/pkg/testing/](https://golang.org/pkg/testing/).

 ### (Optional) Exercise 3.2: Implement Stress Benchmark Tests